-I want to start this post about my experiences learning Spanish and how it differs or is similar with my experience of learning French.
+I want to start this post about my experiences of learning a language abroad particularly Spanish and how it differs or is similar with my experience of learning French.

 I started learning my second language in high school.
 It was an hour a day and most of it was in English.